nbeaver/cmd_oysters/README.rst

 Why aren't there many commands yet?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Quality over quantity;
-This project is new and under active development.
+this project is new and under active development,
+and it is helpful to start with some good examples.

-Changes to the JSON schema will be necessary,
+Furthermore, changes to the JSON schema will be necessary,
 and if they are breaking changes
-it's easier to fix a smaller number of CmdOysters.
+it is usually easier to fix a smaller number of CmdOysters.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Is it ok for command invocations to span multiple lines?